steelbrain/link-tilde/README.md

 # Link-Tilde

-Link Tilde creates a symlink in `node_modules/~` to your configured directory, so you don't have to do voodoo to get ESLint, Flowtype and Babel to get nicer import paths.
+Link Tilde creates a symlink in `node_modules/~` to your configured directory, so you don't have to do voodoo to get ESLint and Flowtype to get nicer import paths.

 ### Installation